 With great freedom comes great responsibility, and unlocked phones require you to be savvy enough to use them.

 Finally, a big disadvantage of buying unlocked is that getting help for that device isn’t always easy.
-If you try taking a Huawei Mate 20 Pro into a T-Mobile store because you don’t know how something works, you’ll likely get a rep who’s even more confused than you are, as they’ll likely never have seen that phone before (or even heard of it).
+If you try taking a Huawei Mate 40 Pro into a T-Mobile store because you don’t know how something works, you’ll likely get a rep who’s even more confused than you are, as they’ll likely never have seen that phone before (let alone heard of it).
 As such, people who buy unlocked phones need to be their own tech support and be pretty good at Googling solutions to their problems.

 Unlocked phones vs carrier phones: The bottom line

 As mentioned at the beginning of this article, buying carrier-locked phones used to be the norm.
-Now, with buyers becoming more knowledgeable about smartphones in general, buying unlocked is becoming the “new” way to buy a smartphone.
+With buyers becoming more knowledgeable about smartphones in general, buying unlocked is becoming the “new” way to buy a smartphone.

 So the big question then becomes: should you buy a carrier device or an unlocked device?

-If you are tech-savvy and able to afford the full cost of a smartphone in one transaction, we highly recommend buying unlocked.
+If you are tech-savvy and can afford the full cost of a smartphone in one transaction, we highly recommend buying unlocked.
 The pros far outweigh the cons when it comes to buying unlocked phones vs carrier phones.

 On the other hand, if you are not tech-savvy or reluctant to spend the hundreds of dollars you would need to buy a smartphone outright, maybe buying carrier-locked is the way to go.
 Your ability to use the device will be limited, but at least you’ll know you’ll be able to get help when you need it, and you won’t have to spend a large amount of cash upfront.